video-SALMONN 2: Caption-Enhanced Audio-Visual Large Language Models: Experimental Setup

-For the test dataset, we curated a video captioning benchmark to evaluate the event missing rate (Miss) and hallucination rate (Hall).
+For captioning evaluation, we curated an open-sourced video captioning benchmark\footnote{\href{https://huggingface.co/datasets/videoSALMONN2/video-SALMONN_2_testset}{https://huggingface.co/datasets/videoSALMONN2/video-SALMONN\_2\_testset}} to evaluate the event missing rate (Miss) and hallucination rate (Hall).
 Details of the test data can be found in Appendix~\ref{app:testset}.
 The benchmark consists of 483 carefully selected videos, each labelled with complete audio-visual captions by human annotators.
 Atomic events for the test dataset were initially obtained using GPT-4o and then manually refined.
-The benchmark is open-sourced\footnote{\href{https://huggingface.co/datasets/videoSALMONN2/video-SALMONN_2_testset}{https://huggingface.co/datasets/videoSALMONN2/video-SALMONN\_2\_testset}}.
 GPT-3.5 is used to evaluate the event missing and hallucination rates of the generated captions.
 Details are shown in Appendix~\ref{app:eval}.

-Regarding training settings, the resource consumption for each training step is shown in Table~\ref{tab:consume}.
-In our experiments, we run a total of six gDPO rounds in MrDPO.